This content is translated with an automatic translation tool: the text may contain inaccurate information.

 In Trentino, the rules that regulate the activities of the Aziende per il Turismo, in fact identify them not only as the bodies in charge of promoting the territory but also as the subjects that aggregate tourist services, creating the offer at a local level and its intermediation.
 The tourist boards of Val di Sole, Madonna di Campiglio, Val di Non, Garda Trentino and Dolomiti Paganella have proven to have sound environmental but also social and labour policies, as well as a lasting and effective collaboration with the Park in the management of tourist flows for the sustainable management of the protected area.

-For more information on the Adamello Brenta Natural Park CETS:
+For more information on the CETS of the Adamello Brenta Natural Park:

 Paneveggio Pale di San Martino Nature Park

-At the end of 2015, the other nature park in Trentino also obtained CETS after a participatory process that lasted about a year but relied on already active partnerships.
-The European verifiers validated the strategic document and the Action Plan that emerged from the participatory process: 32 project sheets indicating objectives, activities and expected results, to implement over the next five years as many territorial development projects in which the concept of sustainability is at the centre of new forms of tourism.
+At the end of 2015, the other Trentino nature park also obtained CETS after a participatory process that lasted about a year but was able to count on already active collaborations.
+The European verifiers validated the strategic document and the Action Plan that emerged from the participatory process: 32 project sheets indicating objectives, activities and expected results, in order to implement the same number of territorial development projects over the next five years in which the concept of sustainability is at the centre of new forms of tourism.

 The certification has been revalidated in 2022.

-For more information on the CETS of the Paneveggio Pale di San Martino Nature Park:
+For more information on the Paneveggio Pale di San Martino Nature Park CETS:

 System of Networks of Reserves